mysql/mysql-utilities/doc/man/mysqlmetagrep.rst

 ``'mats%'``
   Matches any string that starts with 'mats'.
 ``'%kindahl%'``
-  Matches any string consisting containing the word 'kindahl'.
+  Matches any string containing the word 'kindahl'.
 ``'%_'``
   Matches any string consisting of one or more characters.